Veterans group official resigns over censored Memorial Day speech that highlighted Black history

 After the event, the audio engineer told Kemter that event organizers had tampered with the volume.
 Kemter, surrounded by audience members who were appreciative of his speech, did not confront Garrison or Suchan.

-Instead, Kemter handed out the four printed copies of his speech that he had brought with him and left the cemetery.
+Instead, Kemter handed out four printed copies of his speech that he had brought with him and left the cemetery.

-He said that he wasn’t given guidance when writing his speech but that later an organizer who he did not name asked him to “leave out the part of history of it” without specifying what to remove or why.
+He said he wasn’t given guidance when writing his speech, but later an organizer who he did not name asked him to “leave out the part of history of it” without specifying what to remove or why.
 He chose to deliver his speech as he wrote it.

 “Throughout history, there has been a lot of claims about who actually performed the first Memorial Day service,” Kemter said.
 “With this speech, I chose to educate people as to the origin of Memorial Day and why we were celebrating it.”